 Expert Packing Tips for Your Next Cruise

-I have finally found a reasonably priced designer with dresses that make me feel pretty.
-Eliza J makes fabulous, feminine dresses that are perfect dinner onboard a cruise.
+I have finally found a reasonably-priced designer with dresses that make me feel pretty.
+Eliza J makes fabulous, feminine dresses that are perfect for dinners onboard a cruise.
 Their fit and flare maxi dresses look good on just about everyone and are easy to pack.
 Simply steam out any wrinkles once you arrive.

 How to Pack for a Cruise

 I only pack in a roll-on suitcase.
 It is true.
 No matter how long my trip is, I make it fit.
+I make sure that all of my toiletries are TSA-compliant and that I have enough for a week or more by using these tips.
 The thought of losing my luggage before a cruise makes me a little crazy.
 How will it catch up to me once we are at sea?

-Luggage – I have several carry-on bags but the one I use the most is my Delsey 21″ Expandable Spinner.
-This hard-sided suitcase has spinner wheels which makes it glide effortlessly through the airport.
-I feel like sometimes I walk a milion miles connecting from one terminal to the next.
+Luggage – I have several carry-on bags.
+However, the one I use the most is my Delsey 21″ Expandable Spinner.
+This hard-sided suitcase has spinner wheels which make it glide effortlessly through the airport.
+I feel like sometimes I walk a million miles connecting from one terminal to the next.
 It also expands just in case I buy a few things while I am cruising.

 Travel Backpack – I am in love with Flip & Tumble reusable shopping and travel bags!
 This lightweight foldable backpack is perfect to keep in your suitcase.
 It rolls it up into its top flap and folds down to be only 1″ thick.
 You never know when you might need a backpack for an excursion or a day at the beach.